 Typically, you will not need a license to fly a beginner drone.
 In America, you usually only need to register a drone if you’re using it for a commercial purpose or if it weighs over 55 pounds.
 However, laws vary by state and even more by country, so we strongly recommend you look up the laws in your area to see if you need a license to fly a drone.

-What are the best beginner drones for photography?
+What are the best starter drones for photography?

-The AA818 Hornet is probably the best beginner drone for photography on the market, but you can’t go wrong with basically anything that has a 720p HD camera or better.
+The AA818 Hornet is probably the best entry level drone for photography on the market, but you can’t go wrong with basically anything that has a 720p HD camera or better.

 Can I find beginner drones with an HD camera?